DrIgoA/Curso-Ocupacion23/EjerciciosEjemplos/Modulo6-OcupacionComunidad/Ejemplo Modulo 6.md

 n0 <- sum(w[(nspec+1):(nspec+nz)]) # Number of unseen species
 Ntotal <- sum(w[])                 # Total metacommunity size

-# Vectors to save (S for �save�; discard posterior samples for
+# Vectors to save (S for save; discard posterior samples for
 # all minus 1 of the potential species to save disk space)
 # we do this for nz = 250 (i.e., M = 395)
 lpsiS[1:(nspec+1)] <- lpsi[1:(nspec+1)]